carolbonk/cryptobud-client/README.md

 ## Architecture

 Cryptobud client is a single page application that consumes APIs for all of its functionality.
 Sessions are maintained using JWT tokens sent to the server with each API request.
+Checkout my YouTube video this project here: https://www.youtube.com/watch?v=Ndd44XDcJlw&t=145s

 ## Functionality